Itheum/architecture-diagrams/whitepaper.md

 **1) Gaining Access rights to use Data Packs / Data Streams / Data Coalition Data Pools**

+The MYDA token is a pure “utility token” as without owning MYDA you will not be able to use many features on the Itheum Data DEX to facilitate the open exchange of personal data.

+At this point, the following tasks will REQUIRE the MYDA token (or corresponding Side Tokens) — as we design and write our smart contracts we will also take a MYDA 1st approach to aligning incentives so we can ensure that MYDA’s position as a utility token can’t be disputed:

+**1) Gaining Access rights to use Data Packs / Data Streams / Data Coalition Data Pools**

 A Data Creator (who is the original Data Owner of the data) will allow an Access Requester to access their data via a transfer of MYDA between the parties.
 MYDA is essentially the key to use the data from an authorization perspective.
 The primary goal would be use the transaction of MYDA (between the 2 parties as logged on-chain) as:

 - Evidence of access rights being granted by the Data Owner to another party